Multipurpose Electric Kettle: Complete Guide for Indian Homes (2026)

 3. Idli Maker Tray

 This tray has small cups for idli batter.
-It works just like a regular idli stand but fits inside the 1.2L pot.
-Pour batter into each cup, add water to the pot, place the tray inside, cover, and steam for 10-12 minutes.
+It works just like a regular idli stand.
+But it fits inside the 1.2L pot.
+Pour batter into each cup.
+Add water to the pot.
+Place the tray inside.
+Cover it.
+Steam for 10-12 minutes.

 4. Wooden Spatula and Sponge